 Not the Friday night sort!
 This is clubbing of the wick and is often caused from either having too large a wick in the candle or the wick length being too long when lit.
 Always trim the candle wick(s) to 5-8mm before each burn cycle.

 A burn cycle is the time from lighting the wick until it is extinguished.
-Each cycle should be for a minimum of 2 hours and a maximum of 4 hours for medium to large candles.
+Each cycle should be for a minimum of 2 hours and a maximum of 4 hours.

 This is where the candle produces black soot which means the candle is not burning efficiently.
-There is a misconception that this is limited to paraffin wax candles but it does apply to natural wax candles to.
-A good performing candle, with a good steady flame, burnt away from drafts or other sources of heat, will not produce excessive soot.
+There is a misconception that this is limited to paraffin wax candles but it does apply to natural wax candles too.
+A good performing candle, with a good steady flame, burnt away from draughts or other sources of heat, will not produce excessive soot.